geoffreysamper/SignalR/README.md

 ## Building the source

 ```
-git clone git@github.com:SignalR/SignalR.git (or https if you use https)
+git clone git@github.com:SignalR/SignalR.git (or https if you use https)asdfasdfsd
 ```

 ### Windows